GfSE/CoCoML-Pages/Introduction/03_About-FMC.md

 FMC has been developed over years and consequently there are several explanations from different perspectives.
 Most useful for integrating system information is the FMC abstraction to 3 fundamental model element classes, namely _FMC:Actor_, _FMC:State_ and _FMC:Event_.[^3]
+_Please note that SpecIF entity names have changed since to better conform with the <a href="https://www.dublincore.org/" target="_blank">DCMI</a> concepts, but the structure of the metamodel is unchanged._

 <a href="https://github.com/GfSE/CoCoML/discussions/3" target="_blank">Any questions or ideas?</a>